How to overwinter dahlias the Monty Don way – the best methods to ensure successful blooms next year

 Morris Hankinson is the founder and managing director of Hopes Grove Nurseries Ltd, the UK’s only specialist grower-retailer of hedging plants, which he established after graduating with a Commercial Horticulture Degree from Writtle College, Essex in 1992.

-In the spring as temperatures rise, you should start to see some new growth from the base.
-This is the time to bring the plants back into the light and start watering them, but still working hard to protect them from late frosts.
+In the spring, as temperatures rise, you should start to see some new growth from the base.
+This is the time to bring the plants back into the light and start watering them, but still work hard to protect them from late frosts.

-'This is also the time to trim those old stems back to make them tidy and you should be set for another summer’s enjoyment of these lovely plants.'
+'This is also the time to trim those old stems back to make them tidy, and then you should be set for another summer’s enjoyment of these lovely plants.'

 How to overwinter dahlias in garden borders